tomboszko/PIXELBOTS/README.md

 ## Ethereum Wallet Connection

-This project is a simple web page that allows users to connect their Ethereum wallet, specifically MetaMask, to the web page.
-It displays the connected wallet's ID and balance in Ether.
+This is the first step of the project, it allow user to connect his wallet to the site and display wallet ID and account balance.

-## Features
+### Features

 - Connect to MetaMask wallet
 - Display wallet ID